 The Old Town of Fribourg fascinates with its 15th century Gothic façades, beautiful and ornamented fountains and the St. Nicholas Cathedral with Art Nouveau windows.
 A wonderful panoramic view of the city is awaiting you from the top of the 74-metre-high bell tower.
 At the Espace Jean Tinguely - Niki de Saint Phalle, which was a former tram depot, art lovers can view the works of this famous artist couple.
 And if you are looking for something extraordinary, you can take the unique waste water powered funicular.

-Fribourg Region is a culinary delight with a wide range of regional specialities.
-One of the best is the world-famous fondue moitié-moitié, a mix of Vacherin Fribourgeois AOP and Gruyère AOP.
+The Region of Fribourg is a culinary delight with a wide range of regional specialities.
+One of the best is the world-famous fondue moitié - moitié, a mix of Vacherin Fribourgeois AOP and Gruyère AOP.

-Other specialities also include the chocolate from the Maison Cailler, the Gruyère double cream and the typical soup de chalet, which is still eaten using a wooden spoon.
+Other specialities also include the chocolate from the Maison Callier, the Gruyère double cream and the typical soup de chalet, which is still eaten using a wooden spoon.